tigran-kocharyan/c_bowling_scoring_system/README.md

 ## Features
 * The program is one of the most readable and easy-to-understand codes.
-(UPD: the text was written long time before me applying to Univ and studying OOP, so now I'm a little shocked that I thought like this 🙃)

 * No analogue on the Internet for C. Code is absolutely unique.
 ---